qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

 backend, real or simulated, that you can access through Qiskit.

 .. note::
-    This tutorial requires the ``qiskit-aer`` package to run simulations.
+    This tutorial requires the :mod:`qiskit_aer` package to run simulations.
     You can install it with ``python -m pip install qiskit-aer``.

 .. jupyter-execute::